Stellar Asset Management Ltd - Form 8.3 - H&T Group Plc

 0

-The additional change of 336 shares, since our last disclosure on 16/05/2025, is due to transfers in of discretionary holdings.
+The additional change of 584 shares, since our last disclosure on 19/05/2025, is due to transfers out of discretionary holdings.

 All interests and all short positions should be disclosed.